quintans/goSQL/README.md

 ## Embeded Structs

-If we want to group columns into a complex type (`struct`) we just have to tag the firld as `sql:"embeded"`.
+If we want to group columns into a complex type (`struct`) we just have to tag the field as `sql:"embeded"`.
 This is handy when working with Value Objects.

 Consider the table